Also Featured In

 In 1787, George Washington brought a camel to Mount Vernon to entertain his guests.
 During the Christmas season, patrons will be able to meet a camel at Old Hickory's home.
 How many other places offer...
 Read More

 In 1787, George Washington brought a camel to Mount Vernon to entertain his guests.
 During the Christmas season, patrons will be able to meet a camel at Old Hickory's home.
-How many other places offer that during the holiday time?
+How many other places offer that during holiday time?
 Take in the beautiful decorations including 12 Christmas trees and watch historical chocolate-making demonstrations.
-Guests will also get a rare look at the mansion's third floor and learn how the Washington family celebrated Christmas more than 200 years ago.
-If you can't make it during the day, the candlelight tour with fireside caroling is not to be missed and Christmas Illuminations offers fireworks before without having to stay up to midnight.
+Guests may also take a holiday dinner tour to see what the Washington family ate and how it was stored, prepared and served on Christmas more than 200 years ago.
+Try to catch their resident fifer during a musical demonstration of 18th-century-holiday music.
 METRO: Huntington Station

 3200 Mount Vernon Memorial Hwy